310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/feeling_hopeful.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-ehh\~? we don’t need to do it this way; it’s too slow. if you so desire it, i’d make sure to do something about it for you, shinobu\~♪
+ehh\~? we do not need to do it this way; it is too slow. if you so desire it, i would make sure to do something about it for you, shinobu\~♪

-but please don’t hate me no matter what happens, okay…?
+but please do not hate me no matter what happens, okay…?
 {% endbubble %}

 {% bubble Midori worried %}